 As oft with the management's plans for Whittlecreek and Eaton St Torpid Heritage Railway rolling stock, projected timescales are distinctly fluid.
 Mostly this is at the more treacly end of the viscosity spectrum [Ed.: an unduly periphrastic and prolix paraphrase of 'slowly'] but sometimes the pascal-second value unexpectedly approaches unity ['Eh?'].
 While the Jackdaw Works team enjoy the challenge of making motors and gears turn some wheels (as is currently underway for the B-type railbus) there are times when the relaxation of simpler 'non-mechanical' modelmaking is desired.
 So sketches were made of the interior of the Mackintosh-inspired dining car.

 First sketch of the exterior side elevation.
 Planking will run vertically between the mid-grey frames.
 Designs for stained glass yet to be finalised.
-Three or four tall narrow windows will probably be used instead of the two rectangular ones.

 This website does not gather or store any visitor information.

 Text and previously unpublished images copyright Bob Trubshaw 2018–2019